malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # References

+[Barron2016] Barron, A. B., & Klein, C. (2016).
+What insects can tell us about the origins of consciousness.
+Proceedings of the National Academy of Sciences of the United States of America, 113(18), 4900–4908. https://doi.org/10.1073/pnas.1520084113

 [Block2003] Ned Block.
 2003.
 "The Harder Problem of Consciousness".
 The Journal of Philosophy XCIX(8), January 2003.
 DOI: 10.2307/3655621.

 [Chalmers1995] Chalmers, D.J.
 1995.
 "Facing up to the Problem of Consciousness."
 Journal of Consciousness Studies 2: 200-19.